-Here, you can try ‘egg coffee’, a thick and filling Vietnamese drink made up of what you’d expect from the name.
+Here, you can try ‘egg coffee’, a thick and filling Vietnamese beverage made using egg.
+It is a popular drink in Asia.
 We opted for a fruit juice as it was getting late, but marvelled at the intricate patterns on the surface of the coffees being served.

 This spot also has a small balcony if you’re lucky enough to grab a seat out there, a perfect spot for people watching and to see all of Hoan Kiem lake from above!

 All in all, this Hanoi street food walking tour was a brilliant way to introduce us to Vietnamese food and gave us the confidence to go and order dishes as we continued our adventure throughout Vietnam.

 The small and modest exteriors of a lot of the best eateries are easily hidden in a city that can sometimes overwhelm the senses!
 However, our guide made it a thoroughly enjoyable and stress-free experience, and one that we’d highly recommend.

 For anybody new to Hanoi or Vietnam, the tour is a great way to try traditional local dishes you maybe wouldn’t have tried otherwise, and enrich your entire travels in the rest of the country.